 Vintage Blue-Collar Blues

-“Straight-up, muscular blue-collar blues out of New Jersey,” says the UK’s Blues & Rhythm magazine when describing the sound of Vin Mott’s style from his first hit release entitled “Quit the Women for the Blues” (2017).
-Vin is currently a rising star out of the Northern NJ music scene who is building a reputation on the East Coast for his loyalty to the authentic traditional sounds of the Chicago/Memphis style blues of the 40’s and 50’s which is only matched by his talent as a singer/harmonica/band leader and hard work ethic.
-In 2019 Vin Mott released his sophomore album entitled “Rogue Hunter” which again received worldwide radio play and praises from the blues world’s top publications.
+“Straight-up, muscular blue-collar blues,” says the UK’s Blues & Rhythm magazine when describing the sound of Vin Mott’s style from his first hit release entitled “Quit the Women for the Blues” (2017).
+Vin is currently a rising star out of Austin, TX music scene by way of New Jersey who is building a reputation in Texas and on the East Coast for his loyalty to the authentic traditional sounds of the Chicago, Memphis, and Delta style blues which is only matched by his talent as a singer/harmonica/band leader and hard work ethic.
+In 2019 Vin Mott released his sophomore album entitled “Rogue Hunter” which again received worldwide radio play and praises from the blues world’s top publications as well as an all DIY EP called “Country Blues In Quarantine” released in 2020.
 “Mott’s muscular harp is tough and heartfelt and complements his vocal clarity,” said Making A Scene.